-The vast majority of eye injuries are preventable,
+The vase majority of eye injuries are preventable,

 providing precautionary steps are taken.